• Free shipping on all orders

 10. There May Be Legal Restrictions with Ownership

-Because the Savannah is so closely related to the wild African Serval, they may be classified as exotic animals and there could legal restrictions with ownership depending on your area.
+Because the Savannah is so closely related to the wild African Serval, they may be classified as exotic animals and there could be legal restrictions with ownership depending on your area.
 This is especially true for filial generations F1 through F3.
 Always check with your state and local laws regarding ownership before you ever commit to purchasing a Savannah cat.

 hepper cat paw divider